Richard N.W. Wohns: Career

-Since 1995, Wohns has been an associate clinical professor of Neurological Surgery at the University of Washington.
+From 1995 to 2024, Wohns was an associate clinical professor of Neurological Surgery at the University of Washington.

 Wohns has been the physician for a number of mountain climbing expeditions including early in his career when he served as Medical Director for the Ultima Thule Everest Expedition in which high altitude brain research was performed.
 On a K2 expedition he performed an appendectomy on a Balti porter who perforated his appendix.